A reservoir of timescales in random neural networks: Stable fixed-points and transition to chaos

 where $q_\alpha=\left[s_{\alpha} -\cosh^2(x_\alpha)\right]^2$.
 For $s_\alpha>1$ the two possible consistent solutions to (\ref{eq:dmfteq1_static}) that may result in a stable fixed point (from the two disjoint intervals in Fig. \ref{figone_p1}a-i), contribute differently to $q_\alpha$.
 Larger $|x_\alpha^*|$ decreases $q_\alpha^{-1}$ (Fig. \ref{figone_p1}b-i), thus improving stability.
 Choices for distributions of $x_\alpha^*$ along the two intervals become more restricted as $g$ increases or $s_{\alpha}$ decreases, since both render higher values for the stability condition, Eq.~\ref{eq:stability}, forcing more solutions of $x_i$ to decrease $q_\alpha^{-1}$.
 This restricts a larger fraction of $x_\alpha^*$ at the fixed points to the one solution with higher absolute value.
 At the transition to chaos, a single last and most stable solution exists with all $x_i$ values chosen with their higher absolute value $x_\alpha^*$ (Fig. \ref{figone_p1}a-i, light green segments).
 For those with $s_\alpha<1$ only one solution is available, obtained by the distribution of $\eta$ through consistency (\ref{eq:dmfteq1_static}) at the fixed point.
 In this configuration, the most stable solution is exactly transitioning from stability to instability where (\ref{eq:stability}) reaches unity.
 Hence the transition from stable fixed points to chaos occurs for a choice of $g$ and $P(s)$ such that solving consistently (\ref{eq:dmfteq1_static}) and (\ref{eq:dmfteq2_static}) leads to saturate the stability condition (\ref{eq:stability}) at one.

 We illustrate the discussion above in the case of a network with two sub-populations with $n_1$ and $n_2=1-n_1$ portions of the units with self-couplings $s_{1}$ and $s_2$, respectively.
 In the $(s_1,s_2)$ plane, this model gives rise to a phase portrait with a single chaotic region separating four disconnected stable fixed-point regions (Fig. \ref{figone_p2}a).
-A unit's activity is determined by its own self-coupling, the network's distribution of self-couplings and $g$.
-When both self-couplings are greater than one ($s_1,s_2>1$) the fixed point distribution in each sub-population is bi-modal (Fig. \ref{figone_p2}a-ii,iii).
-When $s_1>1$ and $s_2<1$, the solutions for the respective sub-populations are localized around bi-modal fixed points and around zero, respectively (Fig. \ref{figone_p2}a-i).
-When both $s_1,s_2<1$, the only possibility for a stable fixed point is the trivial solution, with all $x_i=0$ (Fig. \ref{figone_p2}a, decay region).
-In the case of a Gaussian distribution of self-couplings in the stable fixed point regime, a complex landscape of stable fixed points emerges which continuously interpolates between the zero (for units with $s_i<1$) and the multiple values bi-modal cases (for units with $s_i>1$) within the same network (Fig. \ref{figtwo}a).
+A unit's activity is determined by its own self-coupling, the network's distribution of self-couplings and $g$. \lm{We will first discuss the stable fixed points, which present qualitatively different structures depending on the values of the self-couplings.
+When both self-couplings $s_1,s_2<1$, the only possibility for a stable fixed point is the trivial solution, with all $x_i=0$ (Fig. \ref{figone_p2}a), where the network activity quickly decays to zero.
+When at least one self-coupling in greater than one, there are three stable fixed point regions (Fig. \ref{figone_p2}a-i, a-ii, a-iii); in these three regions, the network activity starting from random initial conditions unfolds via a long-lived transient periods, then it eventually settles into a stable fixed point.
+This transient activity with late fixed points is a generalization of the network phase found in \cite{merav2014clusters}.
+When both self-couplings are greater than one ($s_1,s_2>1$) the fixed point distribution in each sub-population is bi-modal (Fig. \ref{figone_p2}a-ii,iii).} When $s_1>1$ and $s_2<1$, the solutions for the respective sub-populations are localized around bi-modal fixed points and around zero, respectively (Fig. \ref{figone_p2}a-i).
+In the case of a Gaussian distribution of self-couplings in the stable fixed point regime, a complex landscape of stable fixed points emerges.
+The unit values at the stable fixed points continuously interpolates between the zero (for units with $s_i<1$) and the multiple values bi-modal cases (for units with $s_i>1$) within the same network (Fig. \ref{figtwo}a).